pace-neutrons/resolution_functions/docs/source/howtos/programmatic_query.rst

 .. important::

-    Older versions of models often contain bugs and/or inaccuracies - use at own risk.
+    Older versions of models may contain known bugs and/or inaccuracies - use at own risk.